Linkurious/linkurious.js/README.md

 ### Introduction

 Linkurious.js is developed in pure Javascript.
 It uses Sigma.js for its graph data structure and visualization engine, which provides both **Canvas**, **WebGL** and **SVG** renderers for nodes and edges.
 Sigma.js is highly flexible thanks to its modular architecture, and is extensible by plugins.
-The linkurious.js toolkit is made of **more than 30 Sigma.js plugins**, combined to work together and tested for integration into modern Web applications.
+The linkurious.js toolkit contains **more than 30 plugins**, combined to work together and tested for integration into modern Web applications.

 ### Resources